wcko87/rabiribi-map-editing/docs/cutscenes/story_emot.md

 - X determines the conversation ID of the created character.
 (1-6?)
 - Y determines which character is created.
 (A-Z)
 - Z determines distance from opposite of facing side.
 (0-9)
+- `-` causes the text box to change color without showing a portrait or speaker name
 - Wrapping Z in `<>` causes the character to face left, `><` faces right

 Edit character emotions format: `[!EXYZ]`